-E1: The composition of the Earth and its atmosphere and the natural and human processes occurring within them shape the Earth's surface and its climate.
-Radiation from the Sun heats the Earth's surface and causes convection currents in the air and oceans creating climates.
+E1: The composition of the Earth and its atmosphere and the natural and human processes occurring within them shape the Earth's surface and its climate. and oceans creating climates.
 Below the surface, heat from the Earth's interior causes movement in the molten rock.
-This in turn leads to movement of the plates which form the Earth's crust, creating volcanoes and earthquakes.
-The solid surface is constantly changing through the formation and weathering of rock.
-E2: The Earth and our solar system are a very small part of one of many galaxies within the Universe.
+This in turn leads to movement of the plates which form the E2: The Earth and our solar system are a very small part of one of many galaxies within the Universe.
 Our Sun and eight planets and other smaller objects orbiting it comprise the solar system.
 Day and night and the seasons are explained by the orientation and rotation of the Earth as it moves round the Sun.
 The solar system is part of a galaxy of stars, gas, and dust.
 It is one of many billions in the Universe, enormous distances apart.
 Many stars appear to have planets.

 L1: Organisms are organized on a cellular basis and have a finite life span.
 All organisms are constituted of one or more cells.
 Multicellular organisms have cells that are differentiated according to their function.
 All the basic functions of life are the result of what happens inside the cells which make up an organism.
 Growth is the result of multiple cell divisions.
 L2: Organisms require a supply of energy and materials for which they often depend on, or compete with, other organisms.
 Food provides materials and energy for organisms to carry out the basic functions of life and to grow.
 Green plants and some bacteria are able to use energy from the Sun to generate complex food molecules.
 Animals obtain energy by breaking down complex food molecules and are ultimately dependent on producers as their source of energy.
 In any ecosystem, there is competition among species for the energy resources and materials they need to live and reproduce.
 L3: Genetic information is passed down from one generation of organisms to another.
 Genetic information in a cell is held in the chemical DNA.
 Genes determine the development and structure of organisms.
 In asexual reproduction all the genes in the offspring come from one parent.
 In sexual reproduction half of the genes come from each parent.
 L4: The unity and diversity of organisms, living and extinct, is the result of evolution.
 All life today is directly descended from a universal common ancestor.
 Over countless generations changes resulting from natural diversity within a species are believed to lead to the selection of those individuals best suited to survive under certain conditions.
 Species not able to respond sufficiently to changes in their environment become extinct.